NatronGitHub/Natron/BUGS.md

-- support Parameter Interacts, which are OpenGL "widgets" integrated in the parameters panel http://openfx.sourceforge.net/Documentation/1.3/ofxProgrammingReference.html#ParametersInteracts
+- support Parameter Interacts, which are OpenGL "widgets" integrated in the parameters panel http://openfx.sourceforge.net/Documentation/1.3/ofxProgrammingReference.html#ParametersInteracts An example can be found in the "Prop Tester" plugin from the Support plugins ("OFX Test" plugin group).
+The "RGB Custom" and "RGB Custom 2" parameters have parameter interacts.

 - implement Fields and Field Rendering: http://openfx.sourceforge.net/Documentation/1.3/ofxProgrammingReference.html#ImageEffectsFieldRendering